 The Zeta SL boasts some of the better overall mobility and range of motion, with only the mega stretchy Rab Kinetic Plus scoring better.
 We loved this jacket's slightly longer arm length and exceptionally well-designed, articulated sleeves.
 Even folks who don't have long arms benefitted from this combination of features, as the ends of the sleeves didn't pull back, even when reaching directly above our heads.

 While the sleeves were slightly longer than average, all of our testers agreed they never felt bulky or too long, and most folks commented that this aspect made the jacket more comfortable overall.

 The Zeta SL is a relatively minimalist jacket that offers several small nods to comfort, like a micro-fleece lining on the top of the inside of the zipper, which protects the wearer's chin.
 A similar fabric on the back of the neck can also be found; it adds comfort and increases longevity by absorbing oil and sweat, reducing the chance of the interior fabric delaminating.
 We love the athletic fit, which still allows for effective layering — without bunching in the underarm areas.

 The inside of the chin area has an additional layer of nylon to combat the wearer's sweat from clogging the pores of the membrane, which can cause it to break down or delaminate prematurely.
-The bottom line is the Zeta is one of the most robust jackets we tested, which is particularly impressive, considering it weighs only 11 ounces.
+The Zeta is one of the most robust jackets we tested, which is particularly impressive, considering it weighs only 11 ounces.
 The Outdoor Research Foray and Marmot Minimalist edged out the Zeta in the durability metric (mostly due to their slightly thicker face fabric), but both of these models are heavier.